-- You seek an investment that provides for the full repayment of principal at maturity and you are unwilling to accept the risk that you may lose some or all of the principal amount of your Notes - You are unwilling or unable to accept the risks associated with an investment linked to the performance of each Reference Asset - You are unwilling or unable to accept the risk that the Notes may be automatically called prior to scheduled maturity - You are unwilling or unable to accept the risk that negative performance of only one Reference Asset may cause you to earn no positive return and/or to suffer a loss of principal at maturity, regardless of the performance of the other Reference Asset - You seek an investment for which there will be an active secondary market or and/or you are unable or unwilling to hold the Notes to maturity if the Notes are not automatically called - You are unwilling or unable to assume our credit risk for all payments on the Notes - You are unwilling or unable to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority
+- You seek an investment that produces fixed periodic interest or coupon payments or other non-contingent sources of current income - You seek an investment that provides for the full repayment of principal at maturity and you are unwilling to accept the risk that you may lose some or all of the principal amount of your Notes - You seek an investment the return on which is not limited to the Contingent Coupons that may be payable on the Notes - You anticipate that the level of at least one Reference Asset will decline during the term of the Notes such that the level of at least one Reference Asset is less than its Coupon Barrier Level on one or more Observation Dates and/or the Final Level of at least one Reference Asset is less than its Barrier Level - You are unwilling or unable to accept the risks associated with an investment linked to the performance of the Reference Assets - You are unwilling or unable to accept the risk that negative performance of only one Reference Asset may cause you to not receive Contingent Coupons and/or suffer a loss of principal at maturity, regardless of the performance of the other Reference Asset - You are unwilling or unable to accept the risk that we may redeem the Notes prior to scheduled maturity - You seek an investment for which there will be an active secondary market or and/or you are unable or unwilling to hold the Notes to maturity if we do not exercise our early redemption option - You are unwilling or unable to assume our credit risk for all payments on the Notes - You are unwilling or unable to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority